aaaaaa123456789/bsp/specification.md

 read.
 Note that no bounds checking is performed on the value of the variable, so the script must ensure that the instruction will jump to a correct location.

+If the address calculation performed above results in an address that goes beyond the end of patch space, including the case where either the multiplication or the (unsigned) addition result in a value that doesn't fit in 32 bits, a fatal error occurs.

 For instance, the following code will jump to `.zero`, `.one` or `.two` depending on whether the value of `#var` is 0, 1 or 2 respectively (if `#var` is 3 or greater, the result is undefined):